viotti/ringmaster/README.md

 ## TODO

 * Implement command line options for the connection endpoints.
-* Support sending signals to processes.
+* Improve the watcher details dialog.